redhat-developer/intellij-kubernetes/CONTRIBUTING.md

    * [Java Development Kit](https://adoptopenjdk.net/)
 2. Fork and clone the repository
 3. `cd intellij-kubernetes`
-4. Import the folder as a project in JetBrains IntelliJ
+4. Import the folder as a project in JetBrains IDEA

 ## Run the plugin locally